top of page

 You can see these amazing creatures in two main ways: in the wild, often in forested or mountainous areas, or in dedicated "monkey parks."
 These parks are not zoos in the traditional sense.
 The monkeys are not enclosed in cages.
 Instead, they are wild, free-roaming, and have the liberty to come and go as they please.
 They are, however, habituated to humans, which makes it safe and easy for you to observe them at close quarters.

-Where to see snow monkeys in Japan
+Where to see Japan monkeys in hot springs

 If you want to see the snow monkeys lounging around in a steaming hot spring, you're going to want to head to Nagano Prefecture.
 The Jigokudani Monkey Park is the place to see the snow monkeys.
 Located in the frigid mountains of Nagano, this park is built around a natural hot spring that the monkeys use to keep warm in the winter.
 The monkeys are completely wild and free to roam, so you're never guaranteed to see them, but the heat of the onsen and the food provided by the park makes the spot a very tempting monkey hang-out.